QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 from scipy.linalg import schur
 ```

-# Lagrangian for an LQ control problem
+# Lagrangian for LQ control

 +++